harbassan/spicetify-apps/README.md

 ### Manual Installation

-After copying the files add them into a folder named `stats` and place that folder into your `CustomApps` folder in the spicetify directory.
+Download the files in the [dist branch](https://github.com/harbassan/spicetify-stats/archive/refs/heads/dist.zip) and rename the folder to `stats`, and then place that folder into your `CustomApps` folder in the spicetify directory.

 Then run these commands to apply: